AckerlyXu/heima/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-sql-server-premium-storage.md

 ms.tgt_pltfrm: vm-windows-sql-server
 ms.workload: iaas-sql-server
 origin.date: 06/01/2017
-ms.date: 07/03/2017
+ms.date: 09/04/2017
-ms.author: v-dazen
+ms.author: v-haiqya

 ---
 # Use Azure Premium Storage with SQL Server on Virtual Machines
 ## Overview
-[Azure Premium Storage](../../../storage/storage-premium-storage.md) is the next generation of storage that provides low latency and high throughput IO.
+[Azure Premium Storage](../../../storage/common/storage-premium-storage.md) is the next generation of storage that provides low latency and high throughput IO.
 It works best for key IO intensive workloads, such as SQL Server on IaaS [Virtual Machines](https://www.azure.cn/home/features/virtual-machines/).

 > [!IMPORTANT]
 > Azure has two different deployment models for creating and working with resources: [Resource Manager and Classic](../../../azure-resource-manager/resource-manager-deployment-model.md).
 This article covers using the Classic deployment model.
 Azure recommends that most new deployments use the Resource Manager model.

 This article provides planning and guidance for migrating a Virtual Machine running SQL Server to use Premium Storage.
 This includes Azure infrastructure (networking, storage) and guest Windows VM steps.
-The example in the [Appendix](#appendix-migrating-a-multisite-alwayson-cluster-to-premium-storage) shows a full comprehensive end to end migration of how to move larger VMs to take advantage of improved local SSD storage with PowerShell.
+The example in the [Appendix](#appendix-migrating-a-multisite-always-on-cluster-to-premium-storage) shows a full comprehensive end to end migration of how to move larger VMs to take advantage of improved local SSD storage with PowerShell.

 It is important to understand the end-to-end process of utilizing Azure Premium Storage with SQL Server on IAAS VMs.
 This includes: